zendframework/modules.zendframework.com/README.md

 ###Main Setup

- * Clone this project into your ./vendor/ directory and enable it in your application.config.php file.
+ * Clone this project git clone git://github.com/zendframework/modules.zendframework.com.git.
- * Run **git submodule update --init** to initialize your vendors
+ * Run **composer install** to initialize your vendors
  * Import data/0.sql into your database
  * Create a new Application in github here. https://github.com/settings/applications/new
     * Main URL and CALLBACK url must be the same without any routing. e.g. http://modules.zendframework.com